acend/helm-basics-training/content/labs/01.0/_index.en.md

 The Tiller `helm init` command installs Tiller in your namespace and by default uses the `gcr.io/kubernetes-helm/tiller:v2.16.5` container image.
 If your Kubernetes nodes cannot directly pull from the `gcr.io` registry, you can overwrite the image by setting the `--tiller-image` parameter.
 Use `docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5` as your Tiller image:

-Also make sure to set your http proxy environment variables so the stable chart repository can be added
+Also make sure to set your http proxy environment variables so the stable chart repository can be added to your helm repos:

 ```bash
 $ export HTTP_PROXY="http://u...:PASSWORD@dirproxy.mobi.ch:80"